ebi-pf-team/interproscan6/README.md

 # Documentation

-Out full documentation is still under construction.
+Our full documentation is still under construction.

 # Table of Contents
 <!-- TOC -->